AlNomanCSE/learn_go/README.md

-package main:
+## Code Explanation

-    Defines the program as an executable package, producing a standalone binary. import "fmt":
+- **package main**: Defines the program as an executable package, producing a standalone binary.
-    Imports the fmt package for formatting and printing text to the console. main function:
+- **import "fmt"**: Imports the `fmt` package for formatting and printing text to the console.
-    The starting point of the program, executed when the program runs.
+- **main function**: The starting point of the program, executed when the program runs.

 # My First Go Program